AryeoHQ/aryeo-api-js-sdk/docs/OrdersApi.md

 > ProductCollection getProducts(opts)

-Get products available to a group.
+List all products.

-Get products of a group.
+List all products of a group.

 ### Example